LSST-nonproject/sims_maf_contrib/README.md

     setup sims_maf_contrib

-Now you can run one of the drivers from the examples directory in your workspace - which must contain the required sqlite opsim database file.
+Now you can run one of the ipython notebooks from the examples in your workspace - which must contain the required sqlite opsim database file.
 For example:

-    cd work
+    cd tutorials
-    ln -s $SIMS_MAF_DATA_DIR/ops1_1140_sqlite.db .
+    ln -s [your data directory]/enigma_1189_sqlite.db .
-    runFlexibleDriver.py $SIMS_MAF_CONTRIB_DIR/examples/LensedQuasarTimeDelays.py --runName ops1_1140
+    ipython notebook

-In this example, you would set the environment variable `$SIMS_MAF_DATA_DIR` to point at the directory where you keep your opsim database files (your cadence workshop USB stick, for example).
-You'll want to browse the code that has already been checked in to avoid reinventing the wheel.
+(and then run the relevant notebooks).